nanoframework/nanoFramework.M5Stack/README.md

 ### Infrared Led

-The M5StickC/CPlus and Atom Lite exposes an infrared led.
+The M5StickC/CPlus and Atom Lite/Matrix exposes an infrared led.
 You can access it thru the `InfraredLed` property.
 This will give you a `TransmitterChannel`.
 Check out the [sample pack](https://github.com/nanoframework/Samples/tree/main/samples/Hardware.Esp32.Rmt) to understand how to use it.

 ### NeoPixel